AndrewNeo82/python-essentials-project/README.md

  ## Future Features

- * I would like to add a modal for the player to enter a username which opens automatically on page load and insert the username into the game in place of the term "player" to make a better user experience.
+ * I would like to add more questions and a way to assign a score based upon questions answered correctly and time taken which can be saved.

 ## Testing